What is an Adverb?

 - He runs very quickly.

-- When he wears his shoes, he moves more quickly among everyone.
+- When he wears his running shoes, he moves more quickly.

 We cannot produce an exhaustive adverbs list because there are thousands of possibilities.
-Here are some of the most common adverbs examples in the English language.
+But here are some of the most common adverbs examples in the English language.

 Adverbs ending with -ly